Na na na nana na, nana na na na nana na na…

-In any event, Virgil has a brief, final glimpse of the man who personified the cause, the officer he once would have died for.
+In any event, Virgil seems to have a brief, final glimpse or memory of the man who personified the cause, the officer he once would have died for.
 But the memory soon fades, and he is left with the grim reality of having to chop wood (probably for someone else) for a living, because his Confederate dollars are worthless.

 But the vision of the great man has stimulated something else.
 Exactly whom is Virgil addressing when he laments, “You take what you need and leave the rest”?
-The Northern armies, occupiers and carpetbaggers?
+The Northern soldiers and carpetbaggers?
 A generalized “you”?
 Himself?
 I don’t think so.
-I think that he’s addressing General Lee and all of his generation on both sides, all of the politicians, industrialists, plantation owners, clergy, newspapermen and anyone else among the generation of the fathers who sat comfortably in their armchairs as their sons marched into the furious cannonades at Gettysburg, where over fifty thousand were killed or injured in three days.
+I think that he’s addressing General Lee and all of his generation on both sides, all of the politicians, industrialists, plantation owners, clergy, newspapermen and anyone else among the fathers who sat comfortably in their armchairs as their sons marched into the furious cannonades at Gettysburg, where over fifty thousand were killed or injured in three days.